laravel-liberu/documentation/docs/frontend/uploader.md

 - `params` - `Object`, optional, default `null`, extra parameters that can be sent with the request
 - `url` - `string`, required, the URL used for the query/search to the back end

-### bulma/EnsoUploader.vue
+### bulma/LiberuUploader.vue

-This bulma styled date filtering component, built on top of the generic version of the component is designed to be used within the **Enso ecosystem**, requiring less configuration from the dev.
+This bulma styled date filtering component, built on top of the generic version of the component is designed to be used within the **Liberu ecosystem**, requiring less configuration from the dev.

 Example:
 ```vue